Rotimi73/Excel-Project/README.md

 ## Overview

-This project explores retail sales data to uncover business trends, customer behavior, and product performance using **Excel**, **Python (Pandas)**, and **SQL**.
-The goal is to provide insights that drive decisions in inventory management, marketing strategy, and profitability.
+This project explores retail sales data to uncover business trends, customer behavior, and product performance using **Excel**, The goal is to provide insights that drive decisions in inventory management, marketing strategy, and profitability.

 ## 🗂️ Dataset